-This case examines each phase of the project, and explores how changes in methodology (including using tablet-based educational materials) and government-led implementation have affected the program.
-The case also provides lessons learned and reviews additional changes that will be implemented as the Colombian government continues to expand the program in new regions across the country.
+The case study examines each phase of the initial project, and explores how changes in methodology and government-led implementation affected the program.
+It also provides lessons learned and reviews additional changes that will be implemented as the Colombian government continues to expand the program in new regions across the country.

 Initial evaluations indicated the Producing for My Future pilot made a positive impact on the lives of the majority of the participants.
 About half reported an increase in income, the percentage of participants saving increased dramatically, and self-reported levels of confidence and self-esteem of participants improved.
 Nearly 20 percent of participants who completed the program reinvested their earnings to expand their initial business or start a new project.

 Some key lessons learned from the pilot’s implementation are:

 - Selecting participants from an up-to-date government database is effective and cost-efficient.
 When project implementers did a cross-referencing exercise to compare participant selection of the government database versus the participatory mapping, they found the two approaches yielded comparable results—both methods identified families of similar poverty levels as potential participants.
 This was an important learning because the participatory mapping option is significantly more costly and more time- and labor intensive.